 “It would have been a satisfying and romantic conclusion to the horse’s story if each surviving mount had lived its final days feeding on the green grass of home.

-That horse was the mount of Colonel Guy Powles, “Bess”, who was returned after service in World War 1.
+The best-known among them was Bess.
+She was the mount of Colonel Guy Powles and returned from service in World War 1.

 Wilson was struck by the stark contrast that confronted by New Zealand horses pressed into military service.